 An improved performance after the break meant Walcountians dominated possession and re-took the lead when Luke Rodgers curled home a beauty from just over 20 yards with the Chiddingfold keeper rooted to the spot.
 Again, though, the lead did not last long.
 A defensive lapse in concentration gave the Chiddingfold striker a chance to bend one in to the far corner from just inside the box.
 AFC hit the woodwork twice – Ben Macey hitting the post and substitute Dara Obakin crashing a shot against the bar – and had various other opportunities to put the tie to bed.
 They could not be taken, though, and the game headed to penalties.

 Jack Farthing made his debut one to remember by saving two kicks in the shootout as a relieved Walcountians emerged 4-3 winners.
-Sam Grosser, Luke Rodgers, Ryan Thomas and Dara Obakin all scoring the successful penalties to send the Counts through to the next round.
+Sam Grosser, Luke Rodgers, Ryan Thomas and Dara Obakin scored the successful penalties to send the Counts through to the next round.

 J.Farthing; D.Haines, H.Scola (c), T.Melvin; R.Thomas, G.Harrington, S.Scola, R.McMorrow, L.Rodgers; S.Grosser, B.Macey